maibvn/pal/DEPLOYMENT.md

-# Deployment Guide for Pal2
+# Deployment Guide for Pal

-This guide covers different deployment options for the Pal2 AI chatbot.
+This guide covers different deployment options for the Pal AI chatbot.

 ## Environment Variables

 ### Required

 - `OPENAI_API_KEY` or `GEMINI_API_KEY` - At least one AI provider
 - `LLM_PROVIDER` - Set to "openai" or "gemini"
 - `EMBEDDINGS_PROVIDER` - Set to "openai" or "gemini"

 ### Optional

 - `SERPAPI_KEY` - For web search functionality
 - `PORT` - Backend server port (default: 8000)
 - `NODE_ENV` - Set to "production" for deployment